trampgeek/moodle-qtype_coderunner/ReadmeScratchpadUi.md

 Note: *These features can be supported, see wrappers...*

+### Switching a Question to Use the Scratchpad UI

+To switch an Ace UI question to use the Scratchpad UI:
+   1. edit the question;
+   2. make sure the "Ace/Scratchpad compliant" tick-box is checked;
+   3. tick customise (second option, in first section);
+   4. in the "Customisation" section, change "Input UIs" from "Ace" to "Scratchpad";
+   5. save the question.

 ### Serialisation
 The UI state serialises to JSON, with fields:
 - `answer_code`: `[""]` A list containing a string with answer code from the first editor;